executors/executors/wording_front_matter.md

 // OK, s is a single-shot sender of void that completes in sched's execution context
 ```

-We can imagine subsumptions of the `scheduler` concept that add the ability to
+We envision subsumptions of the `scheduler` concept adding the ability to
 schedule at a particular time (`schedule_at`), or after a particular duration
 (`schedule_after`), or a deadline scheduler that drops work if it is not
 executed within a time window (`schedule_before`), or one that schedules with a